 If an application is not completely filled out, HHSC will send the family a missing information notice in the mail.
 An application is considered incomplete when some data fields are blank, when a signature is not included, or when documents of proof that are needed are not attached.

-Every application must include all the documents of proof HHSC needs to process the application.
-HHSC refers to these documents as “Items we need.”
 If HHSC gets an application that is missing some documents of proof, the person applying will get a missing information notice in the mail.
-To see specific documents HHSC needs and how they may be provided, see the form “How to Provide Missing Information.”
+To see specific documents HHSC may need and how they may be provided, see the form “How to Provide Missing Information.”

 - Family size